Frequently asked questions about shopping online from countries outside the EU

 If the confectionary contains ingredients of animal origin, such as dairy products or eggs, you require a permit from the Swedish Board of Agriculture to introduce the goods into Sweden.

-Bringing or ordering foodstuffs and beverages to Sweden - Swedish Board of Agriculture (in Swedish)
+Bringing in or ordering food and drinks to Sweden – Swedish Board of Agriculture

 Do I have to pay customs duty on goods I use electronically, for example eBooks and streaming services?